-Pigmented leathers are coated with opaque pigment that is further coated with a clear urethane topcoat which makes them almost non-absorbent.
+Pigmented leathers are opaque pigment coated that is further coated with a clear urethane topcoat which makes them almost non-absorbent.

-However, rain and sun damage are often experienced when the water collected slowly seeps through the stitching rows.
+The weakness in pigmented leathers is the stitching rows from rain and sun damage are often experienced with water collected slowly seeping through the stitching rows.

 Use the leather problem-solving matrix for reference to match specific problems or levels of care.